ntop/ntopng/doc/src/plugins/overview.rst

 Custom Pages
 ~~~~~~~~~~~~

 Plugins enable the creation of custom pages.
-Custom pages are shown within the ntopng Web UI and have links in the menu.
+Custom pages are shown within the ntopng web GUI and have links in the menu.

 Timeseries
 ~~~~~~~~~~